 Stretch marks occur when collagen ruptures in your skin.
 Collagen plays a vital role in your skin’s elasticity, so a lack of collagen can cause your skin to get damaged as it stretches, resulting in stretch marks.

 They can appear on various body parts, such as the abdomen, thighs, hips, breasts, upper arms, and lower back.
 Stretch marks aren’t exclusive to pregnant women.
 Both women and men can experience it.

 All about stretch marks

 Before stretch marks appear, the skin will usually begin to look thin or pink.
-Stretch marks may initially seem like wrinkles, but slowly change colour and look different from other skin parts.
+Stretch marks may initially seem like wrinkles but slowly change color and look different from other skin parts.

-There are 2 main types of stretch marks:
+There are two main types of stretch marks:

 - Striae Rubrae: Pink or red stretch marks

 - Stretch marks that occur due to pregnancy, better known as Striae Gravidarum

 - Gray or black stretch marks, which usually appear in people who have darker skin, called Striae Nigrae

 - Dark blue/purplish stretch marks, also known as Striae Caerulea